AmrGhanem195/AmrGhanem/README.md

 🎓 Master of Science in Engineering, Facility Management and Geoinformation Hochschule Anhalt University of Applied Sciences, Dessau, Germany (Oct 2021 – Aug 2023)

-🎓 Bachelor of Science in Engineering, Regional and Urban Planning Faculty of Urban and Regional Planning at Cairo University, Giza, Egypt (Oct 2013 – Sep 2018)
+🎓 Bachelor of Science in Engineering,Faculty of Urban and Regional Planning at Cairo University, Giza, Egypt (Oct 2013 – Sep 2018)